 Holidays are a cheerful time for families but can be challenging for those in recovery.
 It’s also a time when addicts find that their struggles with substance abuse are intensified.
 They often struggle to stay away from people and situations that enabled their addiction.
-Maintaining recovery during the holidays is certainly challenging.
+Maintaining sobriety during the holidays is certainly challenging.

 Recovery During the Holidays